Mike is currently 74 yrs old....

 all within a legal framework.....as shown on this website

-However...... if you wish to pursue an individual trade, by a different avenue than i am suggesting here, thats great........however it has been my experience, that when any tradesman reaches retiring age, they tend to be multi-skilled anyway, and find that they are doing work,.... well beyond there original trade anyway...
+However...... if you wish to pursue an individual trade, by a different avenue than i am suggesting here, thats great........however it has been my experience, that when any tradesman reaches retiring age, they tend to be multi-skilled anyway, and find that they are doing work,.... well beyond their original trade anyway...
 Iv'e known plumbers and carpenters and bricklayers etc to be very proficient in most skills, and often begin (at a later age) to diversify their skills into other areas......ive often seen plumber and electrician friends doing the entire project themselves......concreting, roofing, tiling, carpentry....and so can you!

 Well......i live alone ....in a little room...living a simple uncomplicated life day to day, in a boarding house...........suddenly found myself in lockdown, for the corona virus pendemic for several months....with nothing to do

-Started to play around with this project...... got hooked.....and the next thing you know.....im'e working 10 hrs a day on this website and realy enjoying it.......and i feel, its a waste not to give someone else, the opportunity to have such an amazing euphoric experience, of building this house, and living there..........even though it was short lived for me (all my kids moved to the East Coast.....so naturally we followed)............so !
+Started to play around with this project...... got hooked.....and the next thing you know.....im'e working 10 hrs a day on this website and realy enjoying it.......and i feel, its a waste not to give someone else, the opportunity to have such an amazing euphoric experience, of building this house, and living there, like i did..........even though it was short lived for me (all my kids moved to the East Coast.....so naturally we followed)............so !

 But of course, the big advantage you will have...... is that i will guide you through the project....if you have any questions....dont hesitate contact firstname.lastname@example.org ...if i don't know the answer or can't remember.....i'll just tell you